See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Evaluation

-We instantiate GraphVista and all baselines using recent open-source, competitive VLMs, including Gemma-3-12B, Gemma-3-4B~\cite{team2025gemma}, Qwen2.5-VL-7B~\cite{bai2025qwen2}, InternVL3-9B~\cite{zhu2025internvl3}, and GLM-4.1V-9B-Thinking~\cite{hong2025glm}, a reasoning-oriented VLM.
-For text-based methods, we include more capable LLMs such as Qwen3-8B\cite{yang2025qwen3} to ensure a fairer comparison.
+\paragraph{Models.} We instantiate all methods using recent open-source, competitive VLMs, including Gemma-3-12B~\cite{team2025gemma}, Qwen2.5-VL-7B~\cite{bai2025qwen2}, InternVL3-9B~\cite{zhu2025internvl3}, and GLM-4.1V-9B-Thinking~\cite{hong2025glm}, a reasoning-oriented VLM.
+For text-based methods, we include more capable LLMs such as Qwen3-8B \cite{yang2025qwen3} to ensure a fairer comparison.
+For training-free methods, we include GPT-5-mini to assess generality.